-The COVID 19 pandemic and various geopolitical and economical developments have not impact adversely on the operations of the Client Protection Fund.
+The COVID 19 pandemic and various geopolitical and economic developments have not impacted adversely on the operations of the Client Protection Fund.
 Volumes of new claims received and claims paid has been very low.
-The Fund also now has very few open claims, with a potentially significant claim from the prior year now having been withdrawn, subsequent to the year end, without the need to make a payment.
+The fund has open claims of £1.7m, made up of 15 claims, of which £69,000 have, thus far, been identified as valid.